 Triglav is Slovenia’s one and only national park.
 It’s maybe small but if you think you can “cover it” in a couple of days, you are wrong.
 There are so many beauties hidden in Triglav National Park!
-We spent like a week there last summer and we still felt we just got a taste of what it has to offer: the Julian Alps, Lake Bled and Lake Bohinj, the fairy tale valley of Soča River… and a bunch of waterfalls.
+We spent like a week there years ago and returned for two weeks this summer, and we stil think we’re far from having seen everything.
+Because there’s plenty it offers: the Julian Alps, Lake Bled and Lake Bohinj, the valley of Soča River… and a bunch of waterfalls.

-We love waterfalls and whenever we visit a national park we spend some time waterfall hunting for sure.
-So did we in Triglav.
-And it’s a very rewarding thing to do.
-Triglav has several lovely waterfalls and it looks like most of them are not even very well-known.
-At least once we left the busy area around Lake Bled and Lake Bohinj the number of people we met in the park dropped significantly.
+We love waterfalls, and whenever we visit a national park we spend some time waterfall hunting – so we did in Triglav.
+And it’s a rewarding thing to do!
+Triglav has lots of pretty waterfalls, and it looks like most of them are not even very well-known.
+At least once we left the busy area around Lake Bled and Lake Bohinj, the number of people we met in the park dropped significantly.

 On the other hand, all the waterfalls we found are so easy to access!
-Okay, first of all you need to access the trailhead and driving there can maybe tricky – narrow, dirt roads and all that.
-But once you are at the trailhead all of these waterfalls can be accessed by a nice, short (10-20 minutes) walk.
-So what are these waterfalls we are talking about here?
+Okay, first of all you need to access the trailhead, and driving there can be tricky – narrow, dirt roads and all that.
+But once you are at the trailhead, most of these waterfalls can be accessed on well-established, relatively short trails (about 10-20 minutes hikes).
+So let’s see them, right?